SicariusBlack/mic-drop-results/README.md

 The following files are required and they all have to be in the same directory.

 ## Contributions
 All contributions are appreciated.
-Make sure you follow [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) for consistency when making changes to the code.
+Make sure you follow this [Python Style Guide](https://peps.python.org/pep-0008/) for consistency when making changes to the code.

 #### Additional contributions
 - Report a bug or suggest a feature [(here)](https://github.com/berkeleyfx/mic-drop-results/issues/new/choose)